dcooney/wordpress-plugin-installer/README.md

 # wordpress-plugin-installer

 A PHP Class for displaying a list of recommended or required plugins inside of the WordPress admin.

+**Plugins must be available on the wordpress.org plugin repository to be installed and activated using this class**

+To display a list of plugins you need to complete the following two steps:

-## Class Loader
+### Class Loader
-Load the class...
+First step is to load the class into your plugin.
 `include_once('vendor/connekt-plugin-installer/class-connekt-plugin-installer.php');`

-## DIsplay
+### Display
+Then build an array of plugin slugs and pass the array to the `Connekt_Plugin_Installer` class.

 ```
 $plugin_array = array(